Mikaela/mikaela.github.io/n/darkreader.md

 - Change font: yes
 - Font name: `OpenDyslexic` or `Comic Shanns Mono`
-  - This doesn't seem to work too great, so thus the [OpenDyslexic extension](https://github.com/OpenDyslexic/extension) which again is incompatible with font changing.
+  - May require disabling fingerprinting protection.
+Consider also [OpenDyslexic extension](https://github.com/OpenDyslexic/extension) which again is incompatible with font changing.

-In _Settings_ there is additionally _Detect dark theme_ option which is nice.
+In _Settings_ there is additionally _Detect dark theme_ option which is nice, but again disables font changing.